 Apples & Pears

-Alan and Jan Frost grow some of the best tasting apples and pears on the planet in their Monmouth, OR orchard.
-From September through January we put their Jonagolds, Honeycrisps and Concord Pears in pies, tarts, coffeecake and in whatever else we can showcase them.
-We love these apples and pears so much we use them exclusively.
-So, when Alan’s apples are gone, so are our apple pies.
+The Zielinski family grows some of the best tasting apples and pears on the planet in their Salem, OR orchard.
+From September through February we follow their harvest and put assorted apples and pears in pies, tarts, coffeecake and in whatever else we can showcase them.

 Big “B” Farms & Willamette Valley Fruit